The Rise of the CRO Oversight Model

 And in many cases I have seen sponsor partnerships with CROs to be highly effective…but I believe all of us have heard horror stories with these engagements as well.

 As an example, we have been engaged with a terrific Small Pharma that has managed their early phase projects in-house for the past 6 years.
 They have done a terrific job and have consistently had about a dozen early phase studies running across North America at any given time.

 Last year this Sponsor launched their first large-scale global Phase III project.
 Because they didn’t have the infrastructure to manage the study across different countries, they decided to outsource this Phase III study to a CRO.
-The experience was not a good one…the CRA attrition was extremely high, the sites were not happy (nor compliant in many cases), the data quality did not meet expectations and the project manager admitted to me that she felt bullied by the CRO’s project team.
+The experience was not a good one.
+The CRA attrition was extremely high.
+Additionally, the sites were not happy (nor compliant in many cases).
+When it came to the interim data lock, the data quality did not meet expectations.
+And the leadership?
+The project manager admitted to me that she felt bullied by the CRO’s project team.

 As they dug into the root cause of the problem, they realized that even though they had a quality agreement in place with this CRO, they had no idea how the CRO was performing against that quality agreement.
 Further, they admitted they really didn’t have a plan in place to measure how well the CRO was performing…

 And they are not alone.
 I recently saw the results of a survey of ClinOps Leaders which indicated that only 34% felt they had successfully achieved their planned CRO Goals.
 Said differently, roughly only a third of sponsors using CROs were happy with the outcome.